superfly/docs/networking/dynamic-request-routing.html.md

 ## The `fly-force-instance-id` request header

-Clients accessing Fly.io apps may set the `fly-force-instance-id` header to ensure that the request is sent directly to a desired machine instance only.
+Clients accessing Fly.io apps may set the `fly-force-instance-id` header to ensure that the request is sent directly to a desired machine only.

-If the instance is down, no other instances will be tried.
+If the machine is deleted or not found, no other instances will be tried.

 Example:
 ```
 fly-force-instance-id: 90801679a10038
 ```

+**Note**: the value of this header is the machine id, which can be found as the `"id"` field in `fly machine list --json` output.